 Collaboration by contract and use of corporate structures are two great Western traditions underpinning commerce and development.
-But when a contract is broken or terminated, a JV disintegrates, or a company is misused, principle and perspective can be easily lost in the dispute.
+But when a contract is broken or terminated, a JV disintegrates, or a company is misused, principle and perspective can be easily lost in dispute.

 What is then most important is robust advocacy of position and clear thinking on strategic options and outcomes.

 Gary’s expertise in handling regulatory investigations and prosecutions, including administrative law and judicial review of government agencies, cuts across both private and public sector disputes.
 In addition, he has specific experience in sports and media law cases, including disciplinary process and appeals, competition law, media/broadcast and sponsorship rights cases, as well as sports governance problems.

 CASE EXAMPLES AND EXPERIENCE